-- 13 The following sections present a property by property discussion of the physical location, - 14 features, land use, prior accessible soil OU RA, and a discussion of the inaccessible portions - 15 addressed by this PP. - Some of the Group 1 Properties in this PP were previously identified in the RI/BRA to be non- - impacted by MED/AEC operations.
-Other Group 1 Properties do not pose an unacceptable risk - to human health and the environment based on investigations undertaken as part of the RI/BRA. - 19 These determinations are documented in the RI/BRA. - 20 The determination of whether soil associated with inaccessible areas was non-impacted is based - on historical site use and the extent of MED/AEC contamination in adjacent areas.
-Soil beneath - 22 structures in MED/AEC processing areas is considered non-impacted if the structure was - 23 constructed prior to MED/AEC operations and data indicates contamination levels in adjacent - soil are below background or the 1998 ROD remediation goals (RGs).
-Soil adhered to structures - 25 in MED/AEC processing areas is considered non-impacted if the structure was constructed after - 26 MED/AEC operation ceased and data indicates contamination levels in adjacent soil are below - 27 background or the 1998 ROD RG.
-Inaccessible soil outside MED/AEC processing areas is - 28 considered non-impacted if data indicates contamination levels in adjacent soil are below - 29 background or the 1998 ROD RGs.
-The following properties addressed by this PP were found to - 30 be non-impacted: DT-4 South, DT-5, DT-18, DT-21, DT-22, DT-24, DT-25, DT-26, DT-28, - 31 DT-30, and DT-31. - 32 The determination that areas associated with inaccessible soil does not pose an unacceptable risk - 33 to human health and the environment was made based upon property-wide risk assessments - documented in the RI/BRA.
-The following properties are included in the Group 1 Properties for - 35 this PP based on this analysis: Security Gate 49, DT-8, DT-9, DT-15, DT-29, DT-34, South of - 36 Angelrodt Property Group, and West of Broadway Property Group.
+The following sections present a property by property discussion of the physical location, features, land use, prior accessible soil OU RA, and a discussion of the inaccessible portions addressed by this PP.

+Some of the Group 1 Properties in this PP were previously identified in the RI/BRA to be non-impacted by MED/AEC operations.
+Other Group 1 Properties do not present complete exposure pathways or pose an unacceptable risk to human health and the environment based on investigations undertaken as part of the RI/BRA.
+These determinations are documented in the RI/BRA.

+The determination of whether soil associated with inaccessible areas was non-impacted is based on historical site use and the extent of MED/AEC contamination in adjacent areas.
+Soil beneath structures in MED/AEC processing areas is considered non-impacted if the structure was constructed prior to MED/AEC operations and data indicates contamination levels in adjacent soil are below background or the 1998 ROD remediation goals (RGs).
+Soil adhered to structures in MED/AEC processing areas is considered non-impacted if the structure was constructed after MED/AEC operation ceased and data indicates contamination levels in adjacent soil are below background or the 1998 ROD RG.
+Inaccessible soil outside MED/AEC processing areas is considered non-impacted if data indicates contamination levels in adjacent soil are below background or the 1998 ROD RGs.
+The following properties addressed by this PP were found to be non-impacted: DT-4 South, DT-5, DT-18, DT-21, DT-22, DT-24, DT-25, DT-26, DT-28, and DT-30.

+The determination that areas associated with inaccessible soil do not present complete exposure pathways or pose an unacceptable risk to human health and the environment was made based upon property-wide risk assessments documented in the RI/BRA.
+The following properties are included in the Group 1 Properties for this PP based on this analysis: Security Gate 49, DT-8, DT-9, DT-15, DT-29, DT-34, South of Angelrodt Property Group, and West of Broadway Property Group.

-37 3.8.1 Mallinckrodt Security Gate 49
+3.8.1 Mallinckrodt Security Gate 49

-- 38 The Mallinckrodt Security Gate Number 49 (hereafter referred to in this discussion as Security - 39 Gate 49) is located east of Plant 10 just north of the intersection of the North Second Street - 40 corridor and Angelrodt Street.
-The triangular-shaped property has a frontage of approximately - 41 60 ft (18.3 m) extending east to west along Angelrodt Street and is approximately 250 ft (76.2 m) - 42 extending north to south along Plant 10.
+The Mallinckrodt Security Gate Number 49 (hereafter referred to in this discussion as Security Gate 49) is located east of Plant 10 just north of the intersection of the North Second Street corridor and Angelrodt Street.
+The triangular-shaped property has a frontage of approximately

+60 ft (18.3 m) extending east to west along Angelrodt Street and is approximately 250 ft (76.2 m) extending north to south along Plant 10.